 italian riviera & Tuscany

 8 day itinerary

-Vertiginous cliffs and impossible prettiness characterise the coastline of Liguiria, running from Genoa along to the Cinque Terre and on to Pisa, gateway to the iconic countryside of Tuscany.
+Vertiginous cliffs and impossible prettiness characterise the coastline of Liguria, running from Genoa along to the Cinque Terre and on to Pisa, gateway to the iconic countryside of Tuscany.
 Explore this extraordinary peninsula by yacht to discover its secrets with an experienced captain and crew.

 Speed around the iconic bay of Portofino.
 Wander the multi-coloured jumble of Porto Venere.
 See extraordinary artworks in Florence.
 Cycle the island of Elba.
 Watch the world go by from a Tuscan piazza.